-The term 'Unique Selling Proposition (USP)' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Unique Selling Proposition (USP)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Unique Selling Proposition, or USP, refers to the slogan or idea that sets apart the particular company’s products, goods, and services from their main business competition.
 It is typically expressed by a single, often short, sentence which succinctly sums up the point and purpose of the company’s primary line of business.
 Another way of putting this is that the USP acts as the overriding theme of a firm’s marketing plan and endeavors.
 Ultimately, this proposition strives to answer the customers’ query of why they should purchase a given company’s products instead of their competitors’ goods.

 It is critical that the Unique Selling Proposition offers customers and possible customers alike a precise and well-defined benefit which appeals to them directly.
 This means that the USP can not simply describe better service or that which offers more value.
 Instead, the proposition should answer two questions directly.
 The first is what will set apart a service or product from those the competition offers?
 The second is what can the product offer that consumers determine to be worthwhile or worthy of spending their money on it?

 Small businesses in particular find the Unique Selling Proposition critical for their ongoing operations.
 This is because they must compete against both larger retail corporations as well as other smaller businesses like themselves.
 It does not matter how superior a given product or service may be if consumers are not aware of its value and do not see a viable reason to purchase it over those which the competition offers them.